The Princesse de Broglie: Description

 As with all of Ingres's portraits of women, her body seems to lack a solid bone structure.
-Her neck is unusually elongated, and her arms seem boneless or dislocated, while her left forearm appears to be under modeled and lacking in musculature.
+Her neck is unusually elongated, and her arms seem boneless or dislocated, while her left forearm appears to be under-modelled and lacking in musculature.
 Her oval face and her expression are idealised, lacking the level of detail given to other foreground elements, although she was widely known as a great beauty.

-The painting is composed of gray, white, blue, yellow and gold hues.
+The painting is composed of grey, white, blue, yellow and gold hues.
 The costume and decor are painted with a supreme precision, crispness and realism that art historians have compared to the work of Jan van Eyck.
 In many ways the painting is austere; art historian Robert Rosenblum describes a "glassy chill", and "astonishing chromatic harmonies that, for exquisite, silvery coolness, are perhaps only rivaled by Vermeer".
 Her facial features are statuesque and in places display the quality of porcelain.
 The painting contains a number of pentimenti, including around the contours of her hair, and the yellow chair.
 There are horizontal bands about 2.5cm wide in yellow paint on either side of her head near the earrings.
-They seem to have been used to plot the positioning of the moldings.
+They seem to have been used to plot the positioning of the mouldings.
 The black hat on the chair seems to have been a late addition.
 There are visible passages of underdrawing where the artist seems to trace out shapes and positions, established in the preparatory sketches, onto the grounded canvas.
 These include squared lines around the left shoulder and chest areas.
 There are lines mapping out the throat and top edge of the bodice.